 # MCP Registry

-The registry will provide MCP clients with a list of MCP servers.
-Like an app store for MCP servers.
-(In future it might do more, like also hosting a list of clients.)
+The MCP registry provides MCP clients with a list of MCP servers, like an app store for MCP servers.

 ## Development Status